styled-components/styled-components-website/sections/api/typescript.md

 `;
 ```

-Note: styled-components does not transfer the custom properties (i.e. anything different from legal attributes) to standard tags (to avoid the [Unknown Prop Warning](https://reactjs.org/warnings/unknown-prop.html)).
+Note: if you style a standard tag (like `<h1>` in above example), styled-components [will not pass the custom props](https://styled-components.com/docs/basics#passed-props) (to avoid the [Unknown Prop Warning](https://reactjs.org/warnings/unknown-prop.html)).

-If you use a custom component, you can use a similar syntax, but all properties will be transferred to the custom component:
+However, it will pass all of them to a custom React component:

 ```tsx
 import styled from 'styled-components';